Kattafuah/brokencrystals/README.md

 Now the pipeline will trigger automatically once there is a push to the repository on branch "stable".

 ## Image scanning for deployed Docker images on Dockerhub
-Image security insights can be gained via the use of Docker Scout on DockerHub.
-Images built, tagged and pushed can be scanned automatically providing much needed insights impact of new CVEs on your images.
-For this project, this can be accomplished via the use of a manual trigger of the .github/workflows/csn-devsecops-wf.yml file in this repository.
-This file contains three trigger options i.e.  btpscani, deploy and dast.
-The btpscani trigger will facilitate the build, tag, push and scanning of your Docker images.
-The deploy trigger will deploy the application to your Kubernetes cluster.
-The dast trigger will implement OWASP ZAP to test for vulnerabilities after deployment.
+Docker Scout on DockerHub can provide valuable image security insights by automatically scanning images that have been built, tagged, and pushed, revealing the impact of new CVEs on those images.
+In this project, this process can be initiated through a manual trigger of the .github/workflows/csn-devsecops-wf.yml file in this repository.
+This workflow offers three trigger options: btpscani, deploy, and dast.
+The btpscani trigger handles the build, tag, push, and scan of Docker images.
+The deploy trigger is responsible for deploying the application to your Kubernetes cluster, while the dast trigger runs OWASP ZAP to identify vulnerabilities post-deployment.

 Pre-requisites:
 * Dockerhub account